 - 1. Student fills out the form, prints, and saves a copy - 2.
 Student obtains signature from graduate advisor - 3.
 Graduate advisor obtains signature from graduate program director - 4.
 KIP main office sends completed form to the Graduate School - 5.
-KIP main office provides copy of form to student - 6.
 Student confirms that form was received by Graduate School - a.
-Saves confirmation email from graduate school office (Nancy Byers-Sprauge) - b.
 Checks on mymichigantech portal